ChrisCherng/lock-and-key/README.md

 ## External Users

 The external users are potential and actual customers of the escape room.
 They are looking for information on the various rooms being offered at Lock & Key, as well as the ability to book a room.
+In addition, they want to be able to manage their bookings.

 ## Site Owner